Zedran/neng/README.md

 \*`MOD_PLURAL` is only compatible with verbs when combined with `MOD_PAST_SIMPLE` or `MOD_PRESENT_SIMPLE`.

-Symbols are used to specify transformation parameters for words within a phrase.
-Package constants are designed to work with "single-word" methods.
+Symbols are used to request transformations for words within a phrase.
+Package constants of type [`Mod`](./mod.go#L4) are designed to work with "single-word" methods.

+`Mod` values form two conceptual categories: grammar modifiers and case modifiers.
+Only one modifier from each category may be applied to any given word.
+If more than one modifier is specified, the one with lower value is applied.

 ## State of the vocabulary